RajathRD/scheduler_archs/README.md

+### Steps to run the repo

-Use vagrant up to create VM for project
+- Use vagrant up to create VM for project
+- Clone the repo in the VM

-RUN on root directory
+- RUN on root directory

-mix deps.get
+  - mix deps.get
-mix compile
+  - mix compile
-mix test test/sch_test.exs:5 (line number for test)
+  - mix test test/sch_test.exs:5 (line number for test)